Southwest Zone

 During the middle of the day bass will start to be slightly more active and caught on crankbaits, jigs, and finesse lures like drop shots.
 Look to find bass along submerged logs and deeper weed line edges.

-Fishing for yellow perch along the edge of the weed lines near the bottom and submerged structure should be picking up.
-Yellow perch can be caught using a worm fishing near the bottom or using a small jig/jigging spoon tipped with a worm fishing near the bottom.
+Fish for yellow perch along the edge of the weed lines near the bottom and submerged structures.
+Fish the bottom with either a worm or a jig/jigging spoon tipped with a worm.

-Steelhead fishing is essentially over in the Tenmile Basin for the year as fish have matured and migrated to spawning areas and the adult hatchery trapping locations.
-Last updated 03/31/26
+Steelhead fishing is over in the Tenmile Basin for the year as fish have matured and migrated to spawning areas and the adult hatchery trapping locations.
+Last updated 04/07/26

 UMPQUA HIKE-IN LAKES AND FOREBAYS: Trout

-Most of the lakes are accessible, but this week's weather may change that.
+Most of the lakes are accessible.
+No reports of angling conditions.
 Check with USFS for current trail and road conditions.
 For a map of lakes stocked in the SW check out the ODFW's trout stocking map.
-Last updated 4/1/26
+Last updated 4/22/26

 UMPQUA RIVER, MAINSTEM: Spring Chinook

 The mainstem will be closed to all harvest of wild spring Chinook including jacks.
 Hatchery fish are still able to be retained and there should be a decent run again this year.
-A few early Spring chinook have been caught.
-Last updated 4/1/26
+A few Spring chinooks have been caught.
+Angling has been fair.
+Last updated 4/22/26

 UMPQUA RIVER, NORTH: Winter steelhead